GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/geometry-monster/13-juice-it.md

 ![](/gdevelop5/tutorials/geometry-monster/305.png)

-Create the sub-comment for spawning the partcles, and then add a new condition.
+Create the sub-comment for spawning the particles, and then add a new condition.

 ![20220603-221000.png](/gdevelop5/tutorials/geometry-monster/13-juice-it/pasted/20220603-221000.png)